 1. Bull Shark

-Bull Sharks have a somewhat unique ability to thrive in both freshwater and saltwater, and they’ve been found swimming in lakes.
+Bull Sharks have a somewhat unique ability to thrive in both freshwater and saltwater, and they’ve even been found swimming in lakes.
 What’s concerning about the Bull Shark is that it’s one of the most aggressive sharks around and has been known to attack humans unprovoked.

 A Bull Shark can grow to around 8 feet long and weigh up to 300 lbs.
 The females are slightly larger than the males.